yoshisuga/dolphin/Readme.md

 ## An iOS version
 I am 100% sure this doesn't work at the moment.
-In fact, if you try to compile, it only reaches 30% then fails (as of March 16).
+It simply crashes when you try to run the emulator.
 The code formatting and style guidelines have probably gone out the window for now, and there's also a bunch of random and unused Xcode stuff lying around.

 If you still want to try to build, here's how I've done it:
 <ul>